ashfurrow/blog/source/blog/2015-11-03-putting-a-uicollectionview-in-a-uitableviewcell-in-swift.html.markdown

 }
 ```

+END_WIDE

+Make sure to connect this collection view outlet to the cell's collection view in the storyboard.

 This is a standard `IBOutlet`, except I marked it as private.
 This is to create a separation of concerns – our view controller shouldn't be accessing the collection view through the table view cell.